DRACUT(8) dracut DRACUT(8)

 possible functionality resulting of the combination of the

 installed dracut modules and system tools.
-The image, depending
+The image contains the

 If the initramfs image already exists, dracut will display an